The geometry of 2-calibrated manifolds: Estimated transversality and finite, Whitney (A), approximate holomorphic stratifications

-For a symplectic manifold the definition of uniform transversality along a distribution $Q$ (possibly the tangent bundle to a $2$-calibrated submanifold) is analogous. \end{definition}
+For a symplectic manifold the definition of uniform transversality along a distribution $Q$ (possibly the tangent bundle to a 2-calibrated submanifold) is analogous. \end{definition}

-It is possible to attain estimated transversality using both the intrinsic and the relative point of view.
-Using the former, what we do is (locally) solving transversality problems for 1-parameter families of A.H. functions from $\mathbb{C}^n$ to $\mathbb{C}^m$.
+It is possible to attain estimated transversality along $D$ using both the intrinsic and the relative point of view.
+Using the former what we do is (locally) solving transversality problems for 1-parameter families of A.H. functions from $\mathbb{C}^n$ to $\mathbb{C}^m$.
+Regarding the latter we follow the ideas of J.-P Mohsen developed for contact manifolds, working in the symplectization $(M\times[-\epsilon,\epsilon],\Omega)$ and solving the estimated transversality problem for A.H. sections, but this time over $M$.
+Then we can use the following